 Contact

-If anything you stumble upon here resonates with you or if you are interested in collaborating or sharing notes, please do not hesitate to get in touch!
-I genuinely enjoy meeting kindred spirits, and I'm excited to hear from others similarly interested in systems change, sustainability, and non-dualism in thinking and practice.
+If anything you come across resonates with you or if you are interested in collaborating or sharing notes, please do not hesitate to get in touch!
+I am always excited to connect with others similarly interested in systems change, sustainability, and non-dualism in thinking and practice.

 Email: parijatc@umich.edu